Intermediate Alumnus | 11 Weeks* | 2 or 2.5 Hrs per week | £295

 | *plus rehearsals on performance dates

-If you have… you are invited!
-We are now calling our Alumni Band a choir, due to the number of people who take part, it makes more sense as a way to describe it to people who want to book us for performances.
-For the rehearsals and performances, we will focus on vocal harmonies and also ukulele parts so you can choose to play rhythm or finger style as there will be options for both.
-Moving forward, despite the name ‘Choir’, during some songs, you can choose to opt out of the singing and focus solely on the picking/musicianship if you prefer, but singing and playing is encouraged.
+The rehearsals are learning new skills that are specific to the upcoming performances.
+We will focus on vocal harmonies and also ukulele parts so you can choose to play rhythm and/or fingerstyle (there will be options for both).
+You can choose to opt out of the singing and focus solely on the picking/musicianship if you prefer, but singing and playing is encouraged.

-With a maximum of 28 people (although there are usually fewer), the purpose of the Monday 10-weeks is to work towards a series of end of term concerts with a focus on ensemble playing and singing in parts.
-You will need to review the materials and practice at home from up to 2-weeks prior to and in between the rehearsals and be able to come along to most of the Monday sessions, especially in July when we’ll be gearing up for our performances.
-Please also book time in prior to the gigs, as we will probably have a confidence-boosting ‘top/tail’ rehearsal.
+With a maximum of 28 people (although there are usually fewer), the purpose of the 11-week rehearsals on Mondays is to work towards a series of end of term concerts with a focus on ensemble playing and singing in parts.
+You will need to review the songs and materials and practice at home from up to 2-weeks prior to and in between the rehearsals.
+You will also need to commit to coming along to most of the Monday sessions, especially towards the end, when we’ll be gearing up for our performances.
+Please be aware that we may need additional time prior to the gigs, as we might have a confidence-boosting ‘top/tail’ rehearsal.

 The Monday rehearsals:

-For these performances, please do invite your friends and family along to see you!
+For all of the performances, please invite your friends and family along to see you.

-If you prefer to see all of these dates in a google calendar, here you go
+If you prefer to see all of the dates in a google calendar, here you go

 Why should I join?

 You’ll meet new people and learn/perform brilliant arrangements of well-known songs.
-The vocals and the ukuleles will be split into different parts, so, rather than strumming away at the same thing, you’ll learn your part, and you’ll be part of a happy, harmonious ensemble.
+The vocals and the ukuleles will be split into parts, so, rather than strumming away at the same thing, you can learn a part, and you’ll be part of a happy, harmonious ensemble.

 Is it only for expert players or singers?

 In a word, no!
 It’s open and arranged specifically to flatter all levels of ability, so don’t feel like you need to be a virtuoso singer or player.
 The sum will sound brilliant because of all its parts.
-They are a very likeable and social group who will offer friendly advice and encouragement, especially if you are new to the group.
+You all matter!
+It’s a very likeable and social group who will offer friendly advice and encouragement, especially if you are new to the group.
 Ask and you shall receive.
-We’re in the 5th/6th incarnation and most people decide to continue as it’s fun and great to see your progress.
+We’re in the 6th/7th incarnation and most people seem to have decided to continue as it’s fun and great to see your progress.

 How many people can be in it?